Ha0Tang/LGGAN/README.md

 The repository offers the implementation of our paper in PyTorch.

 ![LocalGlobalGAN demo](https://github.com/Ha0Tang/GestureGAN/blob/master/imgs/demo_results.gif)
-GestureGAN for cross-view image tranlation task.
-Given an image and some novel semantic maps, GestureGAN is able to generate the same scene but with different viewpoints.
+LGGAN for arbitrary cross-view image tranlation task proposed in [SelectionGAN](https://arxiv.org/abs/1904.06807).
+Given an image and some novel semantic maps, LGGAN is able to generate the same scene but with different viewpoints.

 ### [License](./LICENSE.md)